surifirstpin/biplus_documentation/docs/DataRun.md

 On applying hidden filters to the dimensions, the column fields are visible in the list of filter expression and displays the data depending on the filters applied.
 This can be done by following steps, **a.** Apply hidden filters to data fields in dimensions.
 **b.** Fields to which hidden filters applied are visible in filter expression of filter section.
-**c.** The data retreived is based on the filters applied on dimension fi
+**c.** The data retreived is based on the filters applied on dimension fields
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/e777906f8a8aafdb323a64c65c2a1c9e69cb01b1/images/hidden_filter.png)

 **4.**  Click on **Run.**